What Is an INFJ?

 What Does INFJ Stand For?

 I = Introversion.
-“I focus inwards before outwards, analyzing what things mean to them before responding to the environment.
+“I focus inwards before outwards, analyzing what things mean to me before responding to the environment.”

-INFJ Motivations and Weaknesses
+Motivations and Roadblocks

 - Driving Force: To understand the “dance of the universe”.
 To see the underlying meaning of things.